ReVanced/revanced-patcher/docs/3_1_patch_anatomy.md

 bytecodePatch(name = "Patch") {
     val value by option()
 }

+bytecodePatch(name = "Another patch") {
+    val value by option()
+}
 ```

-This is useful when the same option is referenced in multiple patches.

 ### 🧩 Extensions

-An extension is a precompiled DEX file merged into the patched app before a patch is executed.
+Extensions are precompiled DEX file merged into the `BytecodePatchContext` before a patch is applied.
-While patches are compile-time constructs, extensions are runtime constructs
+While patches deal with the compile-time side of apps, extensions take care of the apps runtime
-that extend the patched app with additional classes.
+by extending the patched app with additional classes.

 Assume you want to add a complex feature to an app that would need multiple classes and methods: